numdinkushi/IQlify/README.md

 ## 🎯 Overview

-IQlify is a cutting-edge, AI-powered interview practice platform that helps users master technical and behavioral interviews while earning real cryptocurrency rewards.
-Built specifically for **MiniPay** and the Celo blockchain, IQlify combines gamified learning with instant cUSD and CELO token payments, making interview preparation both engaging and rewarding.
+IQlify is a cutting-edge, AI-powered interview practice platform that helps users master technical and behavioral interviews while earning real cryptocurrency rewards. **Primarily built for MiniPay** and the Celo blockchain, IQlify combines gamified learning with instant cUSD and CELO token payments, making interview preparation both engaging and rewarding.
+While optimized for MiniPay, IQlify also works seamlessly in standard web browsers with any Web3 wallet via RainbowKit.

 ### What Makes IQlify Unique?